Getting started with new Windows devices has traditionally been a hit or miss for new staff.

-Effectively, users can get their own work devices up-and-running from now on, without relying on a member of IT to get involved, freeing up their time to get working and productive faster.
+Effectively, staff can get their own work devices up-and-running from now on, without relying on a member of IT to get involved, freeing up their time to get working and productive faster.

 #2- All the latest productivity and collaboration apps ready-to-use

-Because Windows AutoPilot allows businesses to pre-configure their devices, users immediately gain access to the latest versions of essentials like Microsoft Word, PowerPoint, Excel, Outlook and Teams – without worrying about whether IT needs to install them.
+Because Windows Autopilot allows businesses to pre-configure their devices, staff immediately gain access to the latest versions of essentials like Microsoft Word, PowerPoint, Excel, Outlook and Teams – without worrying about whether IT needs to install them.

-Settings for these applications are also automatically applied and installed via AutoPilot and Intune.
-Users are no longer expected to figure things out if unexpected problems occur, they can just get on with their work and always have the newest apps and features.
+Settings for these applications are also automatically applied and installed via Autopilot and Intune.
+Staff are no longer expected to figure things out if unexpected problems occur, they can just get on with their work and always have the newest apps and features.

-AutoPilot makes this scenario impossible going into the future.
-Users will never have to waste time uninstalling crapware like pre-installed antivirus (rhymes with McFafee), unwanted pop-ups (persistent) or random apps like Candy Crush Saga (we still shudder).
+Autopilot makes this scenario impossible going into the future.
+Staff will never have to waste time uninstalling crapware like pre-installed antivirus (rhymes with McFafee), unwanted pop-ups (persistent) or random apps like Candy Crush Saga (we still shudder).

 #3 – A more user-empowered modern workplace experience